 A: Each year approximately 60 transfer students enter the College.
-Transfer students may join the community at the beginning of the fall semester, January term, or the spring semester.
+Transfer students may join the community at the beginning of the fall semester or the spring semester.
 While some colleges and universities review transfer applications only after the first-year students have been selected, the admissions office at Hartwick College reviews transfer applications on a rolling basis.

 Transfer candidates are individuals who have matriculated and received academic credit from another institution.
 Our transfer students come from both two- and four-year colleges.